IanHopkinson/defra-lidar-viewer/README.md

 ## Usage

-The `process.py` will display a window showing the data from a LIDAR map tile.
+`process.py` will display a window showing the data from a LIDAR map tile.

 These data must be downloaded manually from: